Piedmont Villages & Vineyards

 Day 1: Independent arrival Cuneo

 Make your way to Cuneo and take some time to explore this elegant small city.
-Although not a mainstream tourist destination, the 12th century historic center reserves many surprises for visitors with its squares, ancient buildings, and churches.
-Dinner is on your own tonight to allow for a relaxed first night.
-Overnight at the Hotel Principe (or similar) in Cuneo.
+Although not a mainstream tourist destination, the 12th-century historic center offers many surprises, with its elegant piazzas, ancient arcades, and churches.
+Meet your guides at 18:30 in the hotel lobby for to walk to a nearby cafe for an aperitivo and a short introduction talk before dinner together.
+Overnight at the four-star Hotel Principe (or similar) in Cuneo.

 Day 2: Unveiling the Maira Valley's Heritage and Beauty